- Member of the the U.S. House of Representatives from 1996-2019

 - Supported the now-defunct community organization ACORN

-- Mischaracterized the voter-integrty group True The Vote as an organization dedicated to preventing nonwhite minorities from voting in political elections
+- Mischaracterized the voter-integrity group True The Vote as an organization dedicated to preventing nonwhite minorities from voting in political elections

-- Views anti-police demonstrators as “the civil-rights voice of this generation”
+- Viewed anti-police demonstrators as “the civil-rights voice of this generation”

 - Enthusiastic supporter of the Council on American-Islamic Relations

 Elijah Cummings was born on January 18, 1951 in Baltimore, Maryland.
 He earned a BA in political science from Howard University in 1973, and a JD from the Maryland University School of Law in 1976.
 From 1980-96, Cummings worked as a private-practice attorney and served in the Maryland State House of Delegates.
 On April 16, 1996, he won a special election for the U.S. House of Representatives seat that became vacant when Rep. Kweisi Mfume resigned from Maryland’s 7th Congressional District in order to take a job as president of the NAACP.
-Cummings has held that seat ever since.
-He is a member of both the Congressional Black Caucus (which he once chaired) and the Congressional Progressive Caucus, and was formerly a member of the Out of Iraq Congressional Caucus.
-To maximize the effectiveness of his re-election campaigns and political initiatives, Cummings has used the services of Robert Creamer‘s Strategic Consulting Group.
+Cummings went on to hold that seat until the end of his life in 2019.
+At the time of his death, he was a member of both the Congressional Black Caucus (which he had once chaired) and the Congressional Progressive Caucus, and was a former member of the Out of Iraq Congressional Caucus.
+To maximize the effectiveness of his re-election campaigns and political initiatives, Cummings used the services of Robert Creamer‘s Strategic Consulting Group.

 When Cummings first joined Congress, he was plagued by serious financial problems.
 As The Washington Examiner reports: “His house was placed in foreclosure, at one point; he owed $30,000 in unpaid taxes to the IRS; and he was taken to court multiple times for thousands in unpaid debts.
 Cummings said his financial difficulties were due to his hefty child support payments” to his first wife and two other women whose children he had fathered.